JDhub101/DataScienceProfessional/README.md

 Linear regression was chosen because there’s an expectation that the independent variables have a linear relationship with the dependant variable.
 Also, it can handle multiple variables and is a proven prediction method used across many industries.

-A correlation matrix showed that the year and odometer columns were correlated with each other (72%).
-This is clear in these charts as the shapes are opposite.
-Therefore, odometer was removed to remove multicollinearity.
+A correlation matrix showed that the year and odometer columns were correlated with each other (72%), and so, the odometer column was removed to remove any posssible multicollinearity.
 Transmission and colour were also removed because of their extremely low correlation with price.

 <br>